ofirelarat/recommendations-api/README.md

-# Clustering Service with In-Memory and Redis Data Models
+# Recommendations Clustering Service with In-Memory and Redis Data Models

 ## Overview